k0w4lk/gulp-html-img-wrapper/README.md

 Gulp 5 plugin for wrapping in HTML files the &lt;img> tag with &lt;picture> adding single &lt;source> tag with .webp extension by default or multiple using responsive images approach.

+# ⛔️ DEPRECATED: This repository is no longer maintained

 ## Install

 ```bash